 When you sell your car online, it is crucial to understand your legal obligations as a seller.
 Familiarize yourself with consumer law, as it protects buyers and outlines your responsibilities.
-Be transparent about the car’s condition, disclose any defects, and ensure that the description is accurate.
-Providing excellent customer service and addressing any complaints promptly can help prevent disputes.
+Be transparent about the car's condition, disclose any defects, and ensure that the description is accurate.
+Providing excellent customer service and addressing any complaints promptly helps prevent disputes.

 In some cases, buyers may use third-party payment methods like PayPal for ease and security.
 Ensure that both parties understand the payment process and PayPal's protections for buyers and sellers.
 Keep records of your transactions and correspondence to support your case in case of a dispute.